ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 I'll add some more detail as I do more work on this.

-## My Peronal Initial Conclusions ans Observations
+## My Personal Initial Conclusions and Observations

 > Note these are personal views and opinions.